codeinthehole/codeinthehole.com/www/posts/0078-backing-up-a-postgres-postgis-db.rst

 .. note::

-    The host is specified in the restore operation so as to trigger the correct authentication rules from ``pg_hba.conf``.
+    The host is specified in the restore operation (``--host=127.0.0.1``) so as to trigger the correct authentication rules from ``pg_hba.conf``.
 I usually forget this and am confused about why I can't authenticate.
-You not need this is your authentication config is different.
+You might not need this if your authentication config is different.

 Related reading: